-The Sustainable Energy for All (SE4All) initiative was launched by UN Secretary Ban Ki Moon in 2011, and high level representatives met at Rio de Janeiro, Brazil, from 20-22 June 2012, with full participation of civil society, to renew their commitment to sustainable development and to ensure the promotion of an economically, socially and environmentally sustainable future for our planet and for present and future generations.
+In 2011, the Sustainable Energy for All (SE4ALL) initiative was launched by United Nations Secretary Ban Ki-moon in 2011.
+High level representatives met in Rio de Janeiro, Brazil, June 2012, to renew their commitments to sustainable development and to ensure the promotion of an economically, socially, and environmentally sustainable future for our planet and for present and future generations.
 As part of the Rio+20 meeting, the United States committed to support the SE4ALL initiative, which has also secured significant private sector investments.
 The SE4ALL initiative aspires to meet the following goals by 2030:

-• Renewable Energy: double the share of renewable energy in the world’s energy mix;
+- Renewable Energy: double the share of renewable energy in the world’s energy mix; and

 - Energy Efficiency: double the pace at which the world improves its energy efficiency.